Blog

 The three rules that follow

-- No hook, no loop, no streak.
-A memorial does not need to retain you.
-If you open it once a year on the anniversary and write one sentence, that is the right amount.
-We will not nudge you to come back.
-We will not email you a weekly digest unless you ask for one.
+- Nothing here was built to bring you back.
+A memorial doesn't need to retain you.
+If you open it once a year on the anniversary and write one sentence, that's the right amount.
+We won't nudge you.
+A weekly digest arrives only if you ask for one.

-- No comparison, no discoverability.
-Remembrance pages are not ranked.
-They do not appear in a "pages like this" rail.
-Search has to know the exact name or handle; there is no serendipity loop pulling strangers into a grief that is not theirs.
+- Remembrance pages stay out of the ranking.
+They don't appear in a "pages like this" rail.
+Search has to know the exact name or handle.
+There's no serendipity loop pulling strangers into a grief that isn't theirs.

-- No strangers, ever, without permission.
+- A stranger arrives only when the family invites one.
 Public memorial pages are opt-in, reviewable, and revocable.
 Private pages are cryptographically isolated from the public index.
-"Private by default, private forever unless the family decides otherwise" is a product contract we honour, not a marketing line.
+"Private by default, private forever unless the family decides otherwise" is a product contract we honour.